 First, you’ll need a high school diploma or GED.

-Schooling to become an HVAC technician can be as quick as six months or as lengthy as two years.
+Schooling to become an HVAC technician can be as quick as six months or as long as two years.
 Courses are available at technical/trade schools or community colleges.

 Some companies might also ask for NATE certification, which helps further broaden your HVAC understanding and competencies.